Authors & Illustrators

 Yasmin Kinsey is an up-and-coming author and illustrator and is excited to be publishing her first book A Melting Planet with Cambridge Children’s Books.
 Yasmin studied A level Art & Design at Hill Roads Sixth Form in Cambridge.
 As part of this course she created her first self-authored picture book which developed and eventually became A Melting Planet.
 Her heartfelt, urgent concerns about climate change, combined with a fervent hope that our environment can still be saved, reverberate throughout this gorgeously illustrated book.
 The delicate, gauzy watercolours work to illuminate the graceful beauty of the creatures we meet along the way as well as emphasising the splendour of the icecaps that they depend on.
 She begins an illustration course next year where she will work towards finetuning her skillset as a budding professional in the world of children’s literature.

 Charlie Spurrier is a London based illustrator who works primarily within watercolour and ink.
 His drawings seek to capture a story in which the element of humour is key.
 He takes inspiration from such notable illustrators as E.H.
-Shepherd and Charlie Mackesy whose works capture a nostalgic childhood innocence.
+Shephard and Charlie Mackesy whose works capture a nostalgic childhood innocence.

 Earning a 1st Class BA (Hons) Degree in Silversmithing, Goldsmithing & Jewellery Design from the University of Creative Arts in Kent, Charlie now works as a Conservator in the Museum sector, whilst illustrating in his spare time.
 Some of his drawings are held in private collections.